humwamikaz-ops/alu-shell/README.md

-# alu-shell
-This repository contains shell scripting projects from the Intro to Linux and IT tools May term.
+This repository contains shell scripting projects from ALU.